ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 }
 ```

-The above code snippet which previously printed `Hello world!  ὠ0` will now print `Hello world! `.
+The above code snippet which previously printed `Hello world!  ὠ0` will now print `Hello word! 😀`.

 - A bug in escaping of NumericEscape has been fixed.